 We plan to make 1/2 of the landbase available for Algonquin-led (status or non-status) initiatives.

-We plan to dedicate 1/4 of the landbase for ecological restoration, to support the all life and habitat that these forests provide.
+We plan to dedicate 1/4 of the landbase for ecological restoration, to support the life and habitat that these forests provide.

 HOW IT ALL WORKS